MuKonqi/MuKonqi/README.md

 * As operating system on mobile:
 1. Andorid 12
 2. Andorid 9
-* As browser:
-1. Mozilla Firefox on PC
-2. Iceraven on mobile
 * As code editor:
 1. VS Code
 ### Statistics: